MarzenkaS/catch-a-dog-project/README.md

 I added required Custom Model not covered in the walkthrough - Reviews Model so each authenticated user can add own review.

 ### CRUD
-The CRUD principle I did for my original Reviews Model and Comment Model
+The CRUD principle I did for my original Reviews Model and Comment Model.
+Admin is able to delete and edit user's reviews and comments.

 CRUD Reviews Model: